ilanur/directus-extension-ai-operations/README.md

 > Note: To use these you will need an API Key for the respective services.

-> Tested with Directus 10.5.2
+> Tested with Directus 10.6.3

 ## Installation

 The package is published to npm:
-`npm install directus-extension-ai-operation-bundle`
+`npm install directus-extension-ai-operations`

 **Manual Installation**
 - Download or fork the repository